mindsers/changelog-reader-action/docs/how-to.md

 GitHub Actions will run the entry point from the action.yml.
 Packaging assembles the code into one file that can be checked in to Git, enabling fast and reliable execution and preventing the need to check in node_modules.

 Actions are run from GitHub repos.
-Packaging the action will create a packaged action in the dist folder.
+Packaging the action will create a packaged action in the `dist` folder.

-Run package
+Run package:

 ```bash
 npm run package
 ```

-Since the packaged index.js is run from the dist folder.
+Since the packaged `index.js` is ran from the `dist` folder.

 ```bash
 git add dist